selinapps/bias-to-profit/docs/troubleshooting/bias-tracking.md

 # Bias tracking Supabase schema

 The trading dashboard reads and writes the current bias through Supabase.
-All of the SQL objects it depends on (functions, views, tables) live in the migrations contained in `supabase/migrations/`.
+All of the SQL objects it depends on (functions, views, tables, and RPC helpers) live in the migrations contained in `supabase/migrations/`.

 When those migrations have not been applied you will see a yellow banner in the app that reads: